scalar/scalar/documentation/nextjs.md

 npx create-next-app@latest my-awesome-app
 ```

-You’ll get some questions, you can leave all the recommended answer - or pick what you prefer:
+You’ll get some questions, you can leave all the default answers – or pick what you prefer:

 ```bash
 ?
 Would you like to use TypeScript? › No